tOverney/project_report/sliderust-master/slides.md

 * And mimic the Fermi's architecture
 * We tinkered on a simulator (gpgpu sim) to be able to test custom opcodes

-There was jsut too much things we didn’t know about Fermi.
+There was just too much things we didn’t know about Fermi.

 # Microbenchmarking